Oboz Bridger Mid BDry

 Boot fit plays a crucial role in performance and comfort, and this is one area where Oboz really shines.
 The Bridger Mid fits just how many hikers want: it’s snug at the heel to keep it locked in place for extended climbs, average in the midfoot (although it’s easy to comfortably cinch it down if needed), and nice and open around the toes.
 I went with my standard men’s size 9 and had no complaints about fit—the shoe fit evenly around my foot with no noticeable areas of tightness or roominess.
 You also get the aforementioned O Fit insole, which provides significantly better heel and arch support than we’re used to seeing from stock footbeds.
 And a nice bonus for those with higher-volume feet: Oboz makes both the men’s and women’s boots in dedicated wide sizes.

 Other Versions of the Oboz Bridger

 Apart from the men’s Bridger Mid BDry tested here, Oboz also offers a number of other variations.
 For starters, the same boot is available in a women’s-specific model with an identical leather build, reinforced midsole design, and Granite Peak outsole.
 The only differences are in colorways and weight: the women’s Bridger Mid is sold in red, maroon, and brown designs and clocks in lighter than the men’s pair at 2 pounds 0.4 ounces.
-The popularity of the Bridger name has also spawned a range of Bridger products, from low-top shoes ($145 for the waterproof version) to non-waterproof “Vent” models ($150) and even insulated winter versions.
-And for 2020, Oboz has released a Bridger Premium, which includes numerous upgrades like Vibram rubber and full-grain leather for an extra $30.
+The popularity of the Bridger name has also spawned a range of Bridger products, from low-top shoes ($145 for the waterproof version) to non-waterproof “Vent” models ($150) and even burlier insulated winter versions.
+And last year, Oboz released a Bridger Premium, which includes numerous upgrades like Vibram rubber and full-grain leather for an extra $30.

 What We Like